Examination of doctoral courses

 The prerequisite is that the student has applied for special support and obtained an approval, as well as requested it from the examiner at least two weeks prior to the examination.

-Read more about support for students with disabilities.
+Read more about targeted study support for students with disabilities.

 Urkund anti-plagiarism system